 Expert Advice on Beginning a Mindfulness Meditation Practice

 Mindfulness meditation—which can be done sitting quietly or while you’re doing everyday tasks like watering your garden— is characterized by Mosby’s Medical Dictionary as “a technique of meditation in which distracting thoughts and feelings are not ignored but acknowledged and observed (non-judgmentally) as they arise to create a detachment from them and gain insight and awareness.”

 Standing in sharp contrast to panicked thoughts that scream “something’s wrong with me, surely I need medication,” this approach to wellness focuses on long-term sustainability.

-So what constitutes success?
+As you continue with your mindfulness practice, you may begin to wonder: what constitutes success?
 Is it the total eradication of depressing thoughts or anxious moments?
 As life provides ample opportunities for these, probably not.
 However, mindfulness meditation can provide you the clarity and calmness you crave, while also serving as a viable long-term solution to issues like anxiety and depression.
 So why not give it a chance?
 You just might have nothing to lose but the overwhelming thoughts.